Candida Martinelli's Italophile Site

 • editing the translated text,

-• reorganizing it logically into cookbook chapters,
+• reorganizing the recipes logically into cookbook chapters,

 • adding extra text and explanatory text in brackets,